mihaiplotean/reflective-excel/README.md

 - [De]serialization of cell values from/to any java type.
 - Styling the table/cell with properties such as font, background color, and other.
 - Reading and writing a cell value at a fixed location in the sheet.
 - Reading and writing a table no matter the location in the sheet.
-For writing, auto-detection of the table start is supported.
+For reading, auto-detection of the table start is supported.
 - For writing, providing a template Excel file.
 - Multiple tables in one sheet.